scottemmons/rvs/README.md

 a dataset class for RvS-R in D4RL, and a dataset class for RvS-G in D4RL.
-In particular, the `D4RLRvSGDataModule` allows for conditioning on arbitrary dimensions of the goal state using the `goal_columns` attribute; for AntMaze, we set `goal_columns` to `(0, 1)` to condition only and the x and y coordinates of the goal state.
+In particular, the `D4RLRvSGDataModule` allows for conditioning on arbitrary dimensions of the goal state using the `goal_columns` attribute; for AntMaze, we set `goal_columns` to `(0, 1)` to condition only on the x and y coordinates of the goal state.